 Common Locations for Skin Tags

-In dogs, skin tags can appear anywhere on their body, but are most commonly found in areas with frequent movement or friction.
+In most dogs, multiple skin tags can appear anywhere on their body, but are most commonly found in areas with frequent movement or friction.
 These areas include the neck (especially where collars rest), under the armpits, around the groin, and between skin folds in breeds with excess skin.
 Especially in older dogs, skin tags may also appear around the hair follicles.
 These are called follicular skin tags and often look like flat masses that grow in groups.

 Causes of Skin Tags in Dogs Genetics and Age